Neamar/DUCK/rosa_on_himself.md

 profiteers") was a rather sour and serious matter with me.

-<P> Yes, $crooge's Money Bin has been dumped, converted to bills,
-moved, and utterly destroyed in many stories, a few of which *I* did.
+Yes, $crooge's Money Bin has been dumped, converted to bills, moved, and utterly destroyed in many stories, a few of which *I* did.
 But in spite of how I view certain historical aspects of Barks' stories as set-in-stone (and I seek to set-into-Impervium with my series), there